For Spring 2023 Circumstances:

 - Continue to take at least one credit-bearing class at UH Mānoa each semester concurrently enrolled.

 - Enrolling concurrently at another campus in the UH system (other than Windward Community College) does not need advance authorization from the ISS.

-- Enrolling concurrently at a non-UH campus will require advance authorization from an ISS adviser.
-You should schedule an ISS adviser appointment and bring proof of your registration at the other school.
+- Enrolling concurrently at a non-UH campus will require advance authorization from an ISS advisor.
+You should schedule an ISS advisor appointment and bring proof of your registration at the other school.
 Dates of the term at the other school should be similar to the semester dates at UH Mānoa.

 HEALTH INSURANCE REQUIREMENT